603 - 5885 1250 (4 lines) info@mes100.com

 Raingauge Location #

-Image 2 Table of list for Sabah and Sarawak Region (Table 4.1 and Table 4.2)
+Image 2 : Parts of IDF Parameter list for Sabah Region (Table 4.1)

 Areal Reduction Factor #